-- Local-Serving Retail: Projects categorized as local-serving retail are presumed to have an insignificant impact on VMT. - Redevelopment Projects Resulting in Net VMT Reduction: Redevelopment projects that would decrease VMT, meaning the proposed land use generates less VMT than the existing use, may be considered to have an insignificant impact on VMT - Affordable Housing: The OPR's technical advisory provides special considerations for affordable housing.
+- Local-Serving Retail: Projects categorized as local-serving retail are presumed to have an insignificant impact on VMT. - Redevelopment Projects Resulting in Net VMT Reduction: Redevelopment projects that would decrease VMT, meaning the proposed land use generates less VMT than the existing use, may be considered to have an insignificant impact on VMT. - Affordable Housing: The OPR's technical advisory provides special considerations for affordable housing.
 Projects that consist of 100% affordable housing in infill locations are presumed to have a minor impact on VMT.

-As discussed in Response XVII a) above, the proposed project would generate up to 50 and 12 net new daily primary vehicle trips (non-truck trips) during construction and operation, respectively.
+As discussed in Response XVII a) above, the proposed project would generate up to 100 and 24 net new daily primary vehicle trips (non-truck trips) during construction and operation, respectively.
 Therefore, the proposed project meets the small project size screening criteria because it would generate less than 110 trips per day.
 Therefore, the project screens out as a small project during both construction and operations and is expected to result in a less than significant VMT impact due to low long-term operational traffic.

 - c) Less than Significant Impact.
 The proposed project does not include any alteration to the existing public road network.
 Vehicular access to the project site will be from an existing unpaved private road that intersects SR 78.
-This road is currently used to access the existing solar facilities to the east (Seville 1 and Seville 2) and southeast (Titan I Solar) (Figure 2).
+This road is currently used to access the existing solar facilities to the southeast (Seville 1, Seville 2 and Titan I Solar) (Figure 2).
 This private road would provide a direct entrance to the project site at its northeast corner.
 Therefore, a less than significant impact is identified for this issue area. - d) Less than Significant Impact.
 Vehicular access to the project site will be from an existing unpaved private road that intersects SR 78.
-This road is currently used to access the existing solar facilities to the east (Seville 1 and Seville 2) and southeast (Titan I Solar) (Figure 2).
+This road is currently used to access the existing solar facilities to the southeast (Seville 1, Seville 2 and Titan I Solar) (Figure 2).
 This private road would provide a direct entrance to the project site at its northeast corner.
 The solar arrays would be separated from each other and the perimeter security fence by at least 20-foot-wide interior roads to provide access to all areas for maintenance and emergency vehicles.
 Therefore, the proposed project would not result in inadequate emergency access and this impact is considered less than significant.